-Market acceptance of the Delcath system will depend upon a variety of factors including whether our clinical trials demonstrate a significant reduction in the mortality rate for the kinds of cancers treated on a cost-effective basis, our ability to educate physicians on the use of the Delcath system and our ability to convince healthcare payors that use of the Delcath system results in reduced treatment costs to patients.
+Market acceptance of the Delcath System will depend upon a variety of factors including whether our clinical trials demonstrate a significant reduction in the mortality rate for the kinds of cancers treated on a cost-effective basis, our ability to educate physicians on the use of the Delcath System and our ability to convince healthcare payors that use of the Delcath System results in reduced treatment costs to patients.
 We have only limited experience in these areas and we may not be successful in achieving these goals.
-Moreover, the Delcath system replaces treatment methods in which many hospitals have made a significant investment.
-Hospitals may be unwilling to replace their existing technology in light of their investment and experience with competing technology until its value has been demonstrated.
-As a result, the Delcath system may not gain significant market acceptance among physicians, hospitals, patients and healthcare payors.
+Moreover, the Delcath System replaces treatment methods in which many hospitals have made a significant investment.
+Hospitals may be unwilling to replace their existing technology in light of their investment and experience with competing technologies.
+Many doctors and hospitals are reluctant to use a new medical technology until its value has been demonstrated.
+As a result, the Delcath System may not gain significant market acceptance among physicians, hospitals, patients and healthcare payors.

-Rapid technological developments in treatment methods for liver cancer and competition with other forms of liver cancer treatments could result in a short product life cycle for the Delcath system.
+Rapid technological developments in treatment methods for liver cancer and competition with other forms of liver cancer treatments could result in a short product life cycle for the Delcath System.

 Competition in the cancer treatment industry, particularly in the markets for systems and devices to improve the outcome of chemotherapy treatment, is intense.
-The Delcath system competes with all forms of liver cancer treatments that are alternatives to the "gold standard" treatment of surgical resection.
+The Delcath System competes with all forms of liver cancer treatments that are alternatives to the "gold standard" treatment of surgical resection.
 Many of our competitors have substantially greater resources, especially financial and technological.
 In addition, some of our competitors have considerable experience in conducting clinical trials and other regulatory procedures.
 These competitors are developing systems and devices to improve the outcome of chemotherapy treatment for liver cancer.
-If these competitors develop more effective or more affordable products or treatment methods, our profitability will be substantially reduced and the Delcath system could have a short product life cycle.
-We believe that our Chief Executive Officer and our Chief Operating Officer are important to our efforts to commercialize the Delcath system.
-The unavailability of the services of either of them could delay our successful commercial introduction of the Delcath system.
+If these competitors develop more effective or more affordable products or treatment methods, our profitability will be substantially reduced and the Delcath System could have a short product life cycle.